awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 # CreateEventSourceMapping<a name="API_CreateEventSourceMapping"></a>

-Identifies a stream as an event source for a Lambda function\.
-It can be either an Amazon Kinesis stream or an Amazon DynamoDB stream\.
-AWS Lambda invokes the specified function when records are posted to the stream\.
+Identifies a poll\-based event source for a Lambda function\.
+It can be either an Amazon Kinesis or DynamoDB stream\.
+AWS Lambda invokes the specified function when records are posted to the event source\.

-This association between a stream source and a Lambda function is called the event source mapping\.
+This association between a poll\-based source and a Lambda function is called the event source mapping\.

-You provide mapping information \(for example, which stream to read from and which Lambda function to invoke\) in the request body\.
+You provide mapping information \(for example, which stream or SQS queue to read from and which Lambda function to invoke\) in the request body\.

-Each event source, such as an Amazon Kinesis or a DynamoDB stream, can be associated with multiple AWS Lambda functions\.
-A given Lambda function can be associated with multiple AWS event sources\.
+Amazon Kinesis or DynamoDB stream event sources can be associated with multiple AWS Lambda functions and a given Lambda function can be associated with multiple AWS event sources\.
+For Amazon SQS, you can configure multiple queues as event sources for a single Lambda function, but an SQS queue can be mapped only to a single Lambda function\.

+You can configure an SQS queue in an account separate from your Lambda function's account\.
+Also the queue needs to reside in the same AWS region as your function\.

 If you are using versioning, you can specify a specific function version or an alias via the function name parameter\.
 For more information about versioning, see [AWS Lambda Function Versioning and Aliases](https://docs.aws.amazon.com/lambda/latest/dg/versioning-aliases.html)\.